 Active-constructive responding: reply to good news in a way that deepens connection

 How you respond when someone shares good news shapes whether that moment becomes a shared high point or a quiet disappointment.
-Active-constructive responding — enthusiastic, curious, and engaged — turns individual wins into relational glue.
+Active-constructive responding — enthusiastic, curious, and engaged — turns an individual win into relational glue, and research suggests it may matter more for long-term satisfaction than how well you handle conflict.

 Why this matters